e4s-project-exp/e4s-project-exp.github.io/about.md

 ---
 layout: single
-title: "Learn About E4S"
+title: "About E4S"
-permalink: /learn/
+classes: wide
-toc: true
+permalink: /about/
 sidebar:
-  nav: "learn"
+  nav: "aboutmenu"
 ---

 ## What is E4S?